 Number One: I’m going to give you a two-for-one bonus – I’m giving you an extra login so your spouse, family members, or a friend can gain access as well!

-This is like cutting the price in half!
+This is like cutting today’s price in half!

-Number Two: You will receive: “The Trading Partnership Executive Summary" – A one-page summary detailing your personal roadmap to maximizing every system in our Command Center.
+Number Two: You will receive: “The Trading Partnership Executive Summary" – A one-page summary detailing your personal roadmap to maximizing every system in our ‘Trading Command Center.’

+All-in-all…

-Look, when you become a ‘Partner’, you're getting instant access to 10 premium trading research services, our Dark Ticker 2.0 tool…
+When you become a ‘Partner’, you're getting instant access to 8 premium trading research services, including our new “Dark Ticker 2.0” tool…

-Plus everything new we will create in the future.
+Plus, everything NEW we create in the future…

-That's incredible value – but it can also be overwhelming.

-So, where do you start?

-Which system should you use first?

-How do you maximize your chances of hitting those 10x returns right out of the gate?

-This Executive Summary answers all of that.

-It's my personal step-by-step playbook for new ‘Partners’…

-Showing you how to navigate our entire ecosystem – so you can start profiting within your first 30 days!
+And trust me, we have a lot of exciting breakthrough tools (and strategies) coming out in the future… and you are first in line to get access, at ZERO additional cost!

-So, if you’re interested in reserving your spot before they’re all gone, simply give us a call to speak to our United States customer support team…
+So, if you’re interested in reserving your spot before they’re all gone…

+Simply give us a call to speak to our U.S. based customer support team…

-That way we can reserve your spot and get your black membership card sent out to you ASAP.
+And we can reserve your spot… and get your executive membership card sent out to you ASAP.

 And remember…

-Only 300 of these cards exist..
+Only 300 of these cards exist.

-Keep it secure, keep it private, and keep it visible.
+And for all we know, we could have all 300-member spots claimed today…

+So, please do NOT wait to join.

+Click the button near this video to check out the final details.

+And I personally recommend you keep for membership card secure, and visible.